 Family income benefit

 Also known as family income protection, this policy provides the financial assistance that your family gets from your monthly income when you depart.
-It guarantees financial security to your dependents for the protection of their welfare after your passing away.
+It would help your dependents pay for household living expenses after you pass away.

 Level term life insurance